Exploring Languages

 This group of functions inserts operations of type a -> a -> a

-between elements a list of type [a]
+between elements a list of type [a].

-But these are special cases of more general operations of type a -> b -> b
+But these are special cases of more general operations of type a -> b -> b.

-In this case, the value returned must be of type b
+In this case, the value returned must be of type b in the case of both empty and

 nonempty lists.

-We can abstract the pattern of computation common to sum'
+We can abstract the pattern of computation common to sum', product', and concat’ as the function foldr

 (pronounced “fold right”) found in the Prelude.
-(Here we use foldrX
+(Here we use foldrX{.haskell} to avoid the name

 conflict.)